 Labour forecasts show that direct employment in the sector across Canada will see modest growth, climbing to about 176,000 by 2023, rising above 2020 levels.
 However, the forecast still expects employment to lag below 2019 levels when 188,800 people worked in the sector.

 Even with modest growth, the industry supports thousands of high-paying jobs in Wood Buffalo and across Canada.
 The oil sands industry continues to employ over 30 percent of the local workforce in Wood Buffalo.
 Our focus continues to ensure we have the people with the right skills so we can deliver oil and gas projects on time and on budget.

-The Oil Sands Community Alliance is hosting a session on Workforce Trends in the Oil Sands Industry on September 16th as part of the Oil Sands Conference and Tradeshow.
+The Oil Sands Community Alliance is hosting a virtual webinar on Workforce Trends in the Oil Sands Industry on October 21 at 10 am.
 The session, featuring panelists from Imperial Oil, CNOOC International Ltd., Fort McMurray First Nation Group of companies, and Acden aims to provide an understanding of workforce practices in the oil sands industry highlighting the impact of COVID-19, current and future trends as well as opportunities and challenges related to skills and recruitment.